44 503 (Cold multi-symptom severe acetaminophen 325 mg / dextromethorphan 10 mg / guaifenesin 200 mg / phenylephrine 5 mg)

 Generic Name: acetaminophen/dextromethorphan/guaifenesin/phenylephrine

-Pill imprint 44 503 has been identified as Cold multi-symptom severe acetaminophen 325 mg / dextromethorphan 10 mg / guaifenesin 200 mg / phenylephrine 5 mg.
+This pill with imprint "44 503" is Yellow, Capsule-shape and has been identified as Cold multi-symptom severe acetaminophen 325 mg / dextromethorphan 10 mg / guaifenesin 200 mg / phenylephrine 5 mg.
+It is manufactured by Stephen L. LaFrance Pharmacy, Inc..

 Cold Multi-Symptom Severe is used in the treatment of cold symptoms; influenza and belongs to the drug class upper respiratory combinations.
 FDA has not classified the drug for risk during pregnancy.
 Cold Multi-Symptom Severe acetaminophen 325 mg / dextromethorphan 10 mg / guaifenesin 200 mg / phenylephrine 5 mg is not a controlled substance under the Controlled Substance Act (CSA).